 Autumn 2016 proved to be another year of high Pink-footed Goose numbers, albeit not quite as high as the peak recorded in 2015 (536,871).
 Nonetheless, a total of 481,341 Pinkfeet was counted during the mid-October count, representing the second highest total in the 57 year history of the census.

 The November 2016 count produced the latest Icelandic Greylag Goose population estimate, with a total of 90,471 geese being counted.
 This represents a 5.2% drop in numbers compared with the previous year.
-An estimated 50,000 Greylag geese remained in Iceland at the time of the count, whilst 46,678 geese were located in Orkney, though c.
-21,000 of these were thought to be non-migratory British birds.
-With the majority of the Icelandic Greylag Goose population now located in Orkney, numbers elsewhere in Britain are much lower, with the count of 5,274 recorded at Loch Eye being the highest during the 2016 count.
+An estimated 50,000 Greylag Geese remained in Iceland at the time of the count, whilst 46,678 geese were located in Orkney, though c.
+21,000 of these are thought to be non-migratory British birds.
+With the majority of the Icelandic Greylag Goose population now located in Orkney, numbers elsewhere in Britain are much lower, with the count of 5,274 at Loch Eye being the highest during the 2016 count.

 And so, with another season of counting just around the corner, IGC counters are gearing up to take us into the 58th consecutive year of monitoring these wonderful migratory geese.
 Providing these vitally important annual population estimates of Pink-footed and Icelandic Greylag Geese would not be possible without the support of a large number of dedicated goose enthusiasts.
 An enormous thanks go to all IGC counters and regional coordinators for all their hard work and support for the census.

 Large counts of geese must provide many counters with some spectacular scenes and wonderful connections to nature.
 If anyone would like to share their stories of goose counting, please do get in touch and we would be happy to post it either on our website or perhaps in the annual newsletter GooseNews.